 Farmers Market Beans

-This recipe was inspired by the bags of mixed beans and chipotle peppers that we buy at the San Luis Obispo Farmers Market.
-I researched many recipes and developed this personal variation.
+This recipe was inspired by the bags of mixed beans and chipotle peppers that we used to buy at the San Luis Obispo Farmers Market.
+I researched recipes and developed this personal variation.
 It is really good.

 - 1 lb. of mixed beans (Pinto Beans, Small Red Chili Beans, Great Northern Beans)

 Bring the beans to a rolling boil and then turn off the heat and let them stand for 1 hour.
-Drain and rinse the beans and put them in a crock pot.
+Drain and rinse the beans and put them in a Crock or Instant Pot.
 Add the following ingredients.

 - 4 cups of water